DUYTRAN-642/PBI_Sales-Performance/README.md

 * **Profitability:**
     * Copiers are a high-profit sub-category.
 * **Efficiency:**
     * The average order processing time is 3.97 days.

+=> **Recommendations:**

+* Capitalize on APAC's success; improve Africa's performance.
+* Support technology products; analyze Furniture and Office Supplies.
+* Focus on the Consumer segment.
+* Maintain focus on Copiers; apply learnings to other sub-categories.
+* Explore opportunities to reduce order processing time.

 ### 📌 Page 2: Sales Analysis